newjersey/navigator.business.nj.gov/content/src/roadmaps/license-tasks/register-firm-accounting.md

 ### Eligibility Criteria

-* At least 150 credit hours (24 semester credits in Accounting courses and 24 semester credits in Business courses)
+* At least 150 credit hours (24 semester credits in accounting courses and 24 semester credits in business courses)
 * 1 year of full-time public accounting experience under the supervision of an active CPA
 * Passing scores on the Uniform CPA Exam